Writers Store

 CHARACTER CHANGE: Throughout the second act, the main character starts changing, learning, and developing, or at least intense pressure is put on the character to change, and that change will manifest in the third act.

-MAIN CULMINATION: this is the end of the second act and the point where the character sees what he things he has been doing is not what he has been doing.
+MAIN CULMINATION: this is the end of the second act and the point where the character sees that what he/she thinks he/she has been doing is not what he/she has been doing.
 The tension is at the highest point, and this is the decisive turning point.
 You must convince the audience that their worst fears are going to come true.
 This moment will change the main character in some way.

 FIRST RESOLUTION: This resolution of the second act tension often spins the character(s) into the third act.
 (Luke Skywalker and Han Solo rescue Princess Leia from the clutches of evil Vader... but they still have to destroy the Death Star.)